-Lucy A. Dalglish became Dean of the Philip Merrill College of Journalism at the University of Maryland on August 1, 2012.
+Lucy A. Dalglish became dean of the Philip Merrill College of Journalism in 2012 and served until the end of June 2023.

 Prior to assuming the Reporters Committee position, Dalglish was a media lawyer for almost five years in the trial department of the Minneapolis law firm of Dorsey & Whitney.

-From 1980 to 1993, Dalglish was a reporter and editor at the St. Paul Pioneer Press.
+From 1980-93, Dalglish was a reporter and editor at the St. Paul Pioneer Press.
 As a reporter, she covered beats ranging from general assignment and suburbs to education and courts.
 During her last three years at the Pioneer Press, she served as night city editor, assistant news editor and national/foreign editor.

 Dalglish appears frequently in print, online and broadcast stories about issues involving the media and the First Amendment.
-She has been a national leader in supporting open meeting and open records laws at the state and federal level, as well as a key player over the past 10 years in the effort to pass state and federal reporters “shield laws.”
-She serves on the boards or advisory committees of the National Freedom of Information Coalition, the National Center for Courts and the Media, the Sunshine in Government Initiative, Openthegovernment.org, and the Virginia Coalition for Open Government.
+She has been a national leader in supporting open-meeting and open-records laws at the state and federal level, as well as a key player in the effort to pass state and federal reporters “shield laws.”
+She serves on the board of the News Leaders Association, formerly known as the American Society of News Editors.